paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-153-exchange-of-material-and-disposal-of-obsolete-surplus-or-unclaimed-property.md

 (5) the recipient, on an annual basis, and with the authorization of the relevant local governing body or authority, certifies that it has adopted publicly available protocols for the appropriate use of controlled property, the supervision of such use, and the evaluation of the effectiveness of such use, including auditing and accountability policies; and

-(6) after the completion of the assessment required by section 1051(e) of the National Defense Authorization Act for Fiscal Year 2016, the recipient, on an annual basis, certifies that it provides annual training to relevant personnel on the maintenance, sustainment, and appropriate use of controlled property.
+(6) after the completion of the assessment required by section 1051(e) of the National Defense Authorization Act for Fiscal Year 2016, the recipient, on an annual basis, certifies that it provides annual training to relevant personnel on the maintenance, sustainment, and appropriate use of controlled property, including respect for the rights of citizens under the Constitution of the United States and de-escalation of force.

 **(c) Consideration.—** Subject to subsection (b)(4), the Secretary may transfer personal property under this section without charge to the recipient agency.

-**(d) Preference for Certain Transfers.—** In considering applications for the transfer of personal property under this section, the Secretary shall give a preference to those applications indicating that the transferred property will be used in the counterdrug, counterterrorism, or border security activities of the recipient agency.
+**(d) Preference for Certain Transfers.—** In considering applications for the transfer of personal property under this section, the Secretary shall give a preference to applications indicating that the transferred property will be used in the counterdrug, counterterrorism, disaster-related emergency preparedness, or border security activities of the recipient agency.
+Applications that request vehicles used for disaster-related emergency preparedness, such as high-water rescue vehicles, should receive the highest preference.

+**(e) Property Not Transferrable.—** The Secretary may not transfer to a Tribal, State, or local law enforcement agency under this section the following:

+(1) Bayonets.

+(2) Grenades (other than stun and flash-bang grenades).

+(3) Weaponized tracked combat vehicles.

+(4) Weaponized drones.

-**(e) Publicly Accessible Website.—**
+**(f) Publicly Accessible Website.—**

 (1) The Secretary shall create and maintain a publicly available Internet website that provides information on the controlled property transferred under this section and the recipients of such property.